 When cookies become a danger

-This is how a wrong click paralysed a US town for 4 days
+This is how a wrong click paralyzed a US city for 4 days

 Gutenberg will save WordPress!

-According to Gutenberg co-developer Matias Ventura the new editor and the introduction of the block system will put the tottering WordPress ship back on course: "How can a system fundamentally evolve without drastically changing?
+According to Gutenberg co-developer Matias Ventura, the new editor and the introduction of the Block system will put the wobbly WordPress ship back on track: "How can a system fundamentally evolve without drastically changing?
 WordPress can build incredible sites, yet the usability and clarity that used to be a driving force for its adoption has been fading away."